-Award-winning outdoor photographer Matthew Cattell explains how you can still get the perfect photo on those all-too-common cloudy days…
+Award-winning outdoor photographer Matthew Cattell explains how you can still get good photos and the perfect shot on those all-too-common cloudy days…

 The ‘Holy Grail’ for many photographers is to capture stunning landscapes bathed in warm light.
 However, all-too-often in the UK you’ve researched your location, checked the weather forecast and trudged into the wilderness expectant of beautiful light only to be given dull, grey skies.
 This doesn’t mean the photographer should pack up and head home.

-Whereas direct sunlight helps to bring out the details and texture of a scene, grey skies result in flat conditions and the photographer has to work a little harder to bring a sense of depth to their images.
+Whereas direct sunlight helps to bring out the details and texture of a scene, grey skies result in flat conditions and the photographer has to work a little harder to bring a sense of depth to their images, and get good photos as a result.
 Composition becomes important and the use of lead in lines and other compositional aids will help to add depth to your photographs.

 It is often the case that there are variations in the density and lightness of clouds which can be interesting and are worth including in your frame.
 A good example of this is just before a storm, when clouds darken and become more brooding.
-However, if you are unfortunate enough that the clouds above are uniform and bland, try to exclude some or all of the sky from the frame and concentrate on the features of the landscape.
+However, if you are unfortunate enough that the clouds above are uniform and bland, try to exclude some or all of the sky from the frame and concentrate on the features of the landscape, in order to get good photos.

 Exposing for an overcast scene is fairly straightforward as there are no deep shadows or bright highlights to deal with.
 Remember however, that the sky will still be several stops brighter than the surrounding foreground, so the use of graduated ND (neutral-density) filters is still recommended to retain detail in both the sky and the foreground.